17 Best Things to Do in Stowe, Vermont

 Grist Mill Covered Bridge, Vermont

-Waterfall at Grist Covered Bridge, Vermont
+Girl sitting at a waterfall near Grist Mill Covered Bridge, Vermont

 5. Catch golden hour at Sunset Rock